Tawfiqh/UniExamNotes/README.md

 ## makeHTML.sh

 Pretty simple script, takes the input HTML file, uses `sed` to append a head (pretty horrible, should just use `cat`).
 This head points to the CSS `REDTIME.css`.
-There's also an alternative `BLUTIME.css` that can be subbed in.

 ## CSS
 The HTML is pretty bare bones.
 All styling happens in the CSS.